-He has never personally won a mass, popular vote, although he may claim the 2009 election serves as such.
+He never personally won a mass, popular vote, although he may claim the 2009 election served as such.
 Rather, other leaders selected him.

 When he tried to be elected to India's lower house, in 1999, he was defeated.
-He sits instead in the upper house, chosen by his own Congress.
+He sits instead in the upper house, chosen by his own Congress party.

-A consensus builder, he has found himself presiding over a coalition of sometimes difficult, assertive and potentially unruly regional coalition allies and supporters.
+A consensus builder, Mr Singh presided over a coalition of sometimes difficult, assertive and potentially unruly regional coalition allies and supporters.

 And though he has earned respect for his integrity and intelligence, he also has a reputation for being soft and indecisive.